-Having borrowed and used it for a weekend I’ve got to agree the Bron rocks.
-Constructed from stainless steel and much more solid than less expensive plastic ones like mine, it didn’t move or slip on any surface, even a wet marble counter top.
+Having borrowed and used it for a weekend I’ve got to agree on the Bron rocks.
+Constructed from stainless steel and much more solid than less expensive plastic ones like mine, it didn’t move or slip on any surface, even a wet marble countertop.
 Sweet potatoes are dense and difficult to slice at the best of times, yet this mandoline went through them like they were zucchinis.
 The result was wafer thin almost translucent slices.

 This was so slick to use I’m halfway tempted to treat myself (I would be wouldn’t I!).
 The only thing holding me back is just how much of a klutz I am versus how wickedly sharp the blades are – and to be honest I’m not sure I can justify it in that I use a meat slicer for major food prep sessions.